Get 10% OFF all Installations in our Spring Promo! Use Promo Code SPRING10. Get a Quote.

 Why have I got so much insulation in my loft?

-It’s pretty much common knowledge that heat rises, and it’s almost embarrassing echoing this simple fact!
+It’s pretty much common knowledge that heat rises, and it’s almost embarrassing to echo this simple fact!
 Uninsulated homes throw away approximately 25% of their heat through the roof.
 Modern regulations & recommendations dictate that a fully thermal and efficient roof space requires a minimum insulation depth of 270mm.
 Wowzer!!!
 Nearly a foot of insulation up there… minimum?
 That’s correct!
 This depth of insulation provides benefits to you and your future generations!

 By retaining heat in the home, you’ll be burning less energy as your home remains warmer for longer.
 In principle, it’s the same reason you sleep under a duvet.
 Any heat generated becomes trapped beneath the blanket keeping you warm on those horrid winter nights.